pjkundert/python-slip39/README.txt

-  Furthermore, there is no point in the BIP-39 Seed Entropy to account generation where we *could* introduce a known 128-bit seed and produce a known Ethereum wallet from it, other than as the very beginning.
+  Furthermore, there is no point in the BIP-39 Seed Entropy to account generation where we *could* introduce a known 128-bit seed and produce a known Ethereum wallet from it, other than at the very beginning.

-  Therefore, our BIP-39 Backup via SLIP-39 strategy must focus on backing up the original 128- to 256-bit Seed Entropy.
+  Therefore, our BIP-39 Backup via SLIP-39 strategy must focus on backing up the original 128- to 256-bit Seed /Entropy/, *not* the output Seed data!

 3.3 BIP-39 Backup via SLIP-39